Skip to content

 Race

 Unlike the original polysovler algorithm, mhctyper does not provide a race option.
 This is intentional because most of the case we do not have such demographic information to begin with.
-From testing on 1000 genome dataset, this does not affect the typing result.
+Upon testing on 1000 Genome dataset, this does not affect the typing result.

 mhctyper --bam "$bam" \